osr4rightstools/osr4rights-tools/README.md

 File has not passed validation (the unzip check failed).
 There is a further check that the unzipped file contains the correct directories.

-Only after validation of the file is complete is it copied to `/osrFileStore` as `job123.tmp`
+Only after validation of the file is complete is it copied to `/osrFileStore` as `job123.tmp` which for example is the uploaded wedding.zip file at 200MB

 All tus files for this upload are then deleted.
-So no complete file is every saved in /tusFileStore (and partial is only saved for 1 day).
+So no complete file is ever saved in `/tusFileStore` (and partial is only saved for 1 day).

-/osrFileStore (or c:\osrFileStore)

-job123.tmp - this would be the renamed 216MB file from /tusFileStore above

 This full path and filename is then passed to the queue (Channel) which is picked up by `FaceSearchFileProcessingService`